 Long Time Woman – Pam Grier

 Director Quentin Tarantino has described actress Pam Grier as Hollywood’s “first female action star.”
-For the film Jackie Brown, she lends her vocals to the song ‘Long Time Woman’ for a fitting scene when her character finds herself in jail.
+For the film, she lends her vocals to the song ‘Long Time Woman’ for a fitting scene when her character finds herself in jail.
 “Long time woman” refers to an inmate serving hard time.

 (Holy Matrimony) Letter to the Firm – Foxy Brown

-Featured during a scene when Jackie’s love interest Max gets a cassette tape of The Delfonics (also featured on the Jackie Brown soundtrack) at a record store, this hip-hop tune samples an Issac Hayes song as the lyrics describe a hard life of crime.
-The song first appeared on the album III Na Na and was licensed a year later for Quentin Tarantino’s crime film.
+Featured during a scene when Jackie’s love interest Max gets a cassette tape of The Delfonics at a record store, this hip-hop tune samples an Issac Hayes song as the lyrics describe a hard life of crime.
+The song first appeared on the album III Na Na and was licensed a year later for Quentin Tarantino’s crime flick.

 Related: Here are the best breaking the law songs.